russmckendrick/records/content/albums/one-for-sorrow-ep-6347922/index.md

 ---
 title: "The Anchoress - One For Sorrow EP"
-album_artist: "The Anchoress"
+artist: "The Anchoress"
-album_title: "One For Sorrow EP"
+album_name: "One For Sorrow EP"
 date: 2016-10-19
 release_id: "6347922"
 slug: "one-for-sorrow-ep-6347922"
+hideSummary: true
 cover:
     image: "one-for-sorrow-ep-6347922.jpg"
+    alt: "One For Sorrow EP by The Anchoress"
+    caption: "One For Sorrow EP by The Anchoress"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting